-- 1. the Stock Option Plan of the Corporation is hereby ratified and re-approved; and - 2. any director or officer of the Corporation is hereby authorized to execute and deliver all such documents and to do all such other acts and things as such director or officer may determined to be necessary or advisable to give effect to the true intent of these resolutions"
+1. the Stock Option Plan of the Corporation is hereby ratified and approved; and

+2. any director or officer of the Corporation is hereby authorized to execute and deliver all such documents and to do all such other acts and things as such director or officer may determine to be necessary or advisable to give effect to this resolution."